-- Fully preheat the oven before baking. - When baking items like cookies, cakes, biscuits, and breads using a single rack place rack in position 4. - When using any single rack for items like frozen pies, angel food cake, breads, and casseroles, use rack position 3. - For best results when baking cakes using two oven racks, place racks in positions 3 and 5 (See Figure 15). - When baking using two oven racks, position cookware as shown in Figure 14. - Allow at least 2 inches (5 cm) of space between cookware for proper air circulation..
+- Fully preheat the oven before baking. - When baking items like cookies, cakes, biscuits, and breads using a single rack place rack in position 4. - When using any single rack for items like frozen pies, angel food cake, breads, and casseroles, use rack position 4. - For best results when baking cakes using two oven racks, place racks in positions 3 and 5 (See Figure 9). - When baking cakes using two oven racks, position cookware as shown in Figure 9.
+Allow at least 2 inches (5 cm) of space between cookware for proper air circulation. - · Leave oven light off while baking. - Dark or dull bakeware absorbs more heat than shiny bakeware, resulting in dark or overbrowned foods.
+It may be necessary to reduce oven temperature or cook time to prevent overbrowning of some foods. - Dark pans are recommended for pies; shiny pans are recommended for cakes, cookies, and muffins. - Do not open oven door often.
+Opening the door will reduce the temperature in the oven and may increase cook time.